Ask our AI-chatbot

 FRIPRO is an open, national competitive arena within all disciplines and topics.
 Through FRIPRO, we fund basic, excellent research, where the project ideas come from the researchers themselves.
 The FRIPRO scheme has three open-ended calls for proposals.

+Free, basic research is important for scientific and academic renewal, and can form the basis for more applied research, business development and policy development.
 The FRIPRO scheme will contribute to this, and funding is available for basic and applied research projects in all disciplines where the project ideas come from the researchers themselves.

 The FRIPRO scheme shall promote